braindeadpool/braindeadpool.github.io/index.md

 ## About Me

 Hi!
-I'm currently exploring startup ideas in the climate tech space.
+I'm currently building Third Polaris - an early-stage startup bringing modern data pipelines and AI to battery manufacturing.

 If you are passionate about climate or would like to leverage AI and tech to solve problems in the space, I'd love to talk :)

-Previously, I have worked on AI research and engineering across city-scale Augmented Reality, self-driving cars and drug discovery.
+Previously, I have worked on AI research and engineering across augmented reality, autonomous driving and drug discovery.

 ## Publications